-Exploring innovative disaster risk financing for shock-responsive social protection

-Scaling up social protection programmes and systems to meet increased needs following a shock requires flexible financing instruments, and specific regional solutions may be required for scenarios where cross-border displacement after a shock places a financial burden on the host country.
-Disaster risk financing instruments already existing in Caribbean include the weather-indexed the insurance programmes CRAIC and CCRIF SPC3, and the Catastrophe Draw-Down Options (CAT-DDOs) from the World Bank.
+Exploring innovative disaster risk financing for shock-responsive social protection places a financial burden on the host country.
+Disaster risk financing instruments already existing in the Caribbean include the weather-indexed insurance programmes CRAIC and CCRIF SPC3, and the Catastrophe Draw-Down Options (CAT-DDOs) from the World Bank.
 Linking disaster risk financing to social protection is a subject gaining traction in the Caribbean, yet this area offers significant growth potential.
 Working around data-driven, needs-based approaches can help ensure the inclusion of migrants in disaster risk financing planning when it is linked to social protection systems.